amplitude/Amplitude-iOS/README.md

 A [demo application](https://github.com/amplitude/iOS-Demo) is available to show a simple integration.

+A [demo application](https://github.com/amplitude/iOS-Extension-Demo) is available to show a simple integration in iOS extensions.

 See our [SDK documentation](https://rawgit.com/amplitude/Amplitude-iOS/master/documentation/html/index.html) for a description of all available SDK methods and classes.

 # Setup #